globalizejs/globalize/README.md

 - [Ongoing work][] lists our current sprint.
 Here you find where we're actively working on at this very moment.
 Priority is determined by the community needs and volunteering.
-If there is anything you want to be done, share your thoughts with us on any existing or new issues and especially volunteer to do it.
+If there is anything you want to be done, share your thoughts with us on any existing or new issue and especially volunteer to do it.
 - [Everything else][] is potential next work that you could help us to accomplish now.
 Releases are published following semver rules as often as possible.